-- A computer familiarity questionnaire focusing on the availability and use of information and communications technology (ICT), including where ICT is mostly used, as well as on the students' ability to carry out computer tasks and their attitudes towards computer use.
-The OECD published a report resulting from analysis of data collected via this questionnaire in 2003: Are Students Ready for a Technology-Rich World?
-What PISA Studies Tell Us (OECD, 2005).
-As part of its New Millennium Learners project, the OECD's Centre for Educational Research and Innovation (CERI) will be publishing a similar report using the PISA 2006 data. - An educational career questionnaire collecting additional information on interruptions of schooling and changes of schools, expected educational attainment and lessons or tutoring outside of school.

-A parent questionnaire focusing on a number of topics including the student's past reading engagement, the parents' own reading engagement, home reading resources and support, and the parents' perceptions of and involvement in their child's school.
+- A computer familiarity questionnaire focusing on the availability and use of information and communications technology (ICT), including where ICT is mostly used, as well as on the students' ability to carry out computer tasks and their attitudes towards computer use. - An educational career questionnaire collecting additional information on interruptions of schooling, on preparation for their future career, on support with language learning. - A parent questionnaire focusing on a number of topics including the parents' perceptions of and involvement in their child's school, their support for learning in the home, school choice, their child's career expectation particularly in mathematics and their migration background.

 The contextual information collected through the student and school questionnaires, as well as the optional computer familiarity, educational career and parent questionnaires, comprises only a part of the total amount of information available to PISA.
-Indicators describing the general structure of the education systems (their demographic and economic contexts - for example, costs, enrolments, school and teacher characteristics, and some classroom processes) and their effect on labour market outcomes are already routinely developed and applied by the OECD (e.g. the yearly OECD publication of Education at a Glance).
+Indicators describing the general structure of the education systems (their demographic and economic contexts - for example, costs, enrolments, school and teacher characteristics, and some classroom processes) and their effect on labour market outcomes are already routinely developed and applied by the OECD (e.g. the yearly OECD publication Education at a Glance).